ppaczek04/Salary_Dashboard/README.md

 ## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
 Utilizing data from the Excel course, this dashboard allows users to make informed decisions about their career paths.
-Exploring the functionalities to understand how location and job type influence salaries is crucial during deciding what career path to choose.
+Exploring the functionalities to understand how location and job type influence salaries is crucial during the decision of what career path to choose.